Exemplary Clinical Practice Award

 • The nominee’s manager/direct supervisor must support the nomination.

-• Any Medical Center employee, NPGO member, or UVA School of Nursing student may nominate an RN for this award.
+• Any University Medical Center employee or UVA School of Nursing student may nominate a RN for this award.

 Criteria: